|Stay home - Dream big- Book your next adventure|

 It is worth noting that the descent can be risky, so take extra care when heading down from the summit.
 Even though this is the most popular route, other expeditions can drop debris and rocks while making their way back to Base Camp.

-The summit push last four to five days.
+The summit push lasts four to five days.
 Depending on your specific program, you may attempt a summit from Camp II without moving to Camp III.
-This ascent will include an additional four hours or so of climbing time on summit day, as well as an additional 850 meters.
-It is certainly a reasonable feat, but it should be discussed as necessary with the other members of your team.

 There are no mountain huts on the ascent to the summit of Ama Dablam.
 Mountaineers will be setting up their own camps, usually in three places along the route.
 Sherpas and porters will help advance the camp throughout the trek.

-Expeditions like Ama Dablam are the reason a professional, serious, and certified guide is essential in every single way.
+For all the reasons listed above, it is always necessary to hire a certified mountain guide for climbing Ama Dablam.
 In compromising situations for a month-long stretch, knowing someone is qualified to support and encourage you is more important than any other aspect of your program.